imguna2218/The-EvalX/README.md

 | **Ruby** | 3.2 | `ruby` |
 | **R** | 4.3 | `r` |
 | **SQLite** | 3.43 | `sqlite` |

+## Note : Languages can be added simply by defining the configurations in a single file and adding it to the `config/languages`